What Are 6 Benefits of Retelling Nursery Rhymes?

 Nursery Rhymes often tell a story with a beginning, a middle, and an end.
 This story-building skill teaches kids that events happen in a sequence.
 And helps them to retell the rhyme.
 They also develop a simple understanding of sentence structure and the storytelling framework.
 Kids like to “read” nursery rhymes.
 They are learning about books and how they work.

-Nursery Rhymes Sequencing Activities, including Sequencing Stories with Pictures – Check it out!
+Nursery Rhymes Sequencing Activities, including Sequencing Stories with Pictures

 Young children will practice making the words and repeat the rhymes with their parents.
-Singing and saying these verses strengthen their lips and tongue, which leads to improved speech.
+Singing and saying these verses strengthens their lips and tongue, which leads to improved speech.
 Change the rhymes!
 Create new verses!

 mother goose sequencing activities for kids